imjasonh/globetrotter/README.md

     - Rovers can remain in orbit indefinitely, but they cannot take any other action except to land.
   - **Factory**
     - At the start of your turn, add a build point to the Factory.
 This does not take an action point; it automatically gains build points each turn.
 The Factory can hold up to 5 build points.
     - **Manufacture Rover:** When 5 build points are collected, the Factory can produce a new Rover in any open adjacent space; this costs an action point.
 Reset the Factory's build points to zero.
-You can produce a Rover on the turn you gained yout fifth build point.
+You can produce a Rover on the turn you gained your fifth build point.
-    - **Repair:** If a Rover is adjacent to a Factory, it can regain 1 hit point, up to max 5.
+    - **Repair:** If a player's Rover is adjacent to their Factory, it can regain 1 hit point, up to max 5.
 This costs one action point, and one Factory build point.
-    - When a player has multiple Rovers, they must choose which Rover will perform the action on their turn.
-Having two Rovers doesn't let you perform one action for each of them on each turn.
+    - To clarify: When a player has multiple Rovers, they must choose which Rover will perform an action on their turn.
+Having multiple Rovers doesn't let you perform one action for each of them on each turn.
     - A player cannot produce a Rover if it would cause them to have more Rovers than Buildings.
   - **Drill Cannon** - the Drill Cannon must be readied and then aimed before it can fire.
     - _Ready_: mark the Drill Cannon as ready.